-FMAC membership is defined under Fire Service Act 1979 s 18(2) which specifies that a FMAC membership is inclusive of those listed, with additional representatives based on the unique requirements of the FMA and considered by the SFMC on a case-by-case basis for approval (Fire Service Act s 18(3)).
-Membership appointments under Section 18(2) are established by the SFMC.
-Membership appointments under Fire Service Act 1979 s 18(3) may be recommended by FMACs and approved by the SFMC.
+FMAC membership is defined under Fire Service Act 1979 s18(2); FMAC membership is inclusive of those listed, with additional representatives based on the unique requirements of the FMA and considered by the SFMC on a case-by-case basis for approval (Fire Service Act 1979 s18(3)).

+The membership of an FMAC should include an adequate range of stakeholder representatives to enable the committee to fulfill its purpose and perform its functions effectively.
 FMACs usually consist of representatives from TFS (career and volunteer), Local Government, Sustainable Timber Tasmania (STT), Parks and Wildlife Service (PWS), Wellington Park Trust (if included in the FMA), Tasmanian Farmers and Graziers Association, relevant utility companies, and other large key land managers in the FMA.